th-hock/EgoSmartHeaterRS485/README.md

 ## Documentation

-The library is documented by a [Doxygen documentation](https://htmlpreview.github.io/?https://github.com/th-hock/EgoSmartHeaterRS485/blob/main/doc/html/index.html)
+The library is documented by a [Doxygen documentation](https://htmlpreview.github.io/?https://github.com/th-hock/EgoSmartHeaterRS485/blob/main/doc/).
+Please download the library and view the /html/index.html file.

 ## Support